The U.S. stock market this year has given total returns so far of close to 10 percent, which is a healthy harvest for investors.

 By contrast, short-term capital gains are from assets you buy and sell within one year.
 They are taxed as regular income, which is always higher than the long-term capital gains rate.
 The government gives you a break on long-term gains to encourage buy-and-hold investments (as opposed to speculating), which stabilize the economy.
 Check out the current tax brackets to see what you would pay on short-term capital gains.

 How capital gains taxes work

-Consider instead that you hold on to your stock until the following January, at which point it’s earned $400.
-Now it’s a long-term capital gain—and your family income puts you in the 15 percent bracket for that gain.
+Consider, instead, that you hold on to your stock until the following January, at which point it has earned $400.
+Now it’s a long-term capital gain, and your family income puts you in the 15 percent bracket for that gain.
 Now you’ll pay $60 in tax, realizing a $340 profit.
 In other words, by doubling the length of your investment you have more than doubled your actual profit, by taking advantage of the favorable tax rate for long-term capital gains.

 What counts as a capital gain?

 Capital gains are basically any profits resulting from the sale of assets.
-That includes the sale of tangible assets like artwork, a car, or a boat—assuming you sell for more than you paid.
-(Most of the stuff you own, including normal cars, will depreciate in value over time, so capital gains tax rarely applies to possessions.)
-It also includes the sale of real estate, with some big exemptions for your principal residence.
+That includes the sale of tangible assets such as artwork, a car or a boat, assuming you sell for more than you paid.
+(Most of the stuff you own, including everyday cars, will depreciate in value over time, so capital gains tax rarely applies to possessions.)
+It also includes the sale of real estate, with some tax exemptions for your principal residence.